Jakob-Bach/DS-Lab-2023/README.md

 The notebook `Exploration.ipynb` contains some basic exploration (mainly statistics) of the CSVs.

+### Scoring

+The competition itself uses the micro-averaged F1 score, which corresponds to accuracy for single-label prediction.
+For course-internal scoring, we use Matthews Correlation Coefficient (MCC instead).

+- `split.py` creates one stratified holdout split.
+- `score.py` scores submissions for the holdout split.

+### Demo Submissions

+We provide small demo script for creating submissions.
+The submission format is valid for the competition website as well as our course-internal scoring.

+- `predict_majority.py` creates a baseline solution that constantly predicts the majoriy class.
+- `predict_tree.py` uses a `sklearn` decision tree (you can easily switch the model).
+  The only preprocessing is encoding of categorical features.

 ## Task 2a: Active Learining for SAT Solving

 ## Task 2b: Meta-Learning for Encoder Selection